Delightful cinnamon scones are wonderfully tender and so very flavorful. Made with almond flour, they are also gluten-free.

 It wasn't difficult to adapt the basic recipe and create a cinnamon-flavored version.
 The process is simple:

-- Mix almond flour (healthier than refined flour) with cinnamon, salt, and baking powder.
+You mix almond flour with cinnamon, salt, and baking powder.

-- In another bowl, mix an egg with butter, stevia, and vanilla.
+Then, in another bowl, you mix an egg with butter, stevia, and vanilla.

-- Spread the dough into a circle, cut into triangles, sprinkle with cinnamon “sugar” and bake.
+Spread the dough into a circle, cut it into triangles, sprinkle them with cinnamon "sugar," and bake.